Fermion parity switches imprinted in the photonic field of cavity embedded Kitaev chains: Many-body energy spectrum.

 In what follows, we consider the Kitaev chain with $N=11$ lattice sites and study the behavior of the many-body energy spectrum as a function of cavity frequency.
 The cutoff in the number of photonic Fock states in our ED algorithm is $N_c = 20$.
 With the exception of frequencies near zero, Fig.~\ref{fig:ManyBodySpectrum}(a) shows that the ground state is split into two levels with even and odd parities, namely $E_0^e$ and $E_0^o$, respectively.
 This splitting of the ground state is similar to the splitting in the isolated Kitaev chain, shown in the figure with gray dot-dashed lines.
 Notice that the energy levels of the excited states $E_{l>0}^{e(o)}$ change considerably with the cavity frequency, especially at low frequencies; therefore, it is convenient to introduce the band gap and bandwith of the isolated Kitaev chain to analyze the energy spectrum of the cavity embedded system.
 The band gap of the isolated Kitaev chain is the minimum energy that separates the ground state from the excited states, namely $\Delta_g$.
 In the figure $\Delta_g$ is plotted with a green dotted line.
-The bandwith of the isolated Kitaev chain is defined as $E_{bw} = E_{mx}-E_{gs}$, with $E_{gs}$ ($E_{mx}$) the energy of the ground state (the highest excited state) .
-For $\omega_c\ll\Delta_g$ the energy levels lie within the interval $[E_{gs},E_{gs}+E_{bw}]$, leaving the many-body energy spectrum of the Kitaev chain coupled to photons gapless (see in Appendix~\ref{PhotoBands} the energy collapse in a shorter chain).
+The bandwith of the isolated Kitaev chain is defined as $E_{bw} = E_{mx}-E_{gs}$, with $E_{gs}$ ($E_{mx}$) the energy of the ground state (the highest excited state).
+For $\omega_c\ll\Delta_g$ the energy levels lie within the interval $[E_{gs},E_{gs}+E_{bw}]$, leaving the many-body energy spectrum of the Kitaev chain coupled to photons gapless.
 With increasing $\omega_c$ the energy levels of the excited states now grow linearly with $\omega_c$ and a band gap opens up in the cavity embedded system.
-Moreover, we also start noticing in the excited states characteristic anticrossings due to the strong light-matter interaction~\cite{Anticross_Reithmaier, Anticross_Yoshie, Anticross_Peter}.
+Moreover, we also start noticing in the excited states characteristic anticrossings, or energy level repulsion as is also know~\cite{LevRepulsion2025, LevelRepulsion2016}, due to the strong hybridization between light and matter~\cite{Anticross_Reithmaier, Anticross_Yoshie, Anticross_Peter}.
 Finally, when $\omega_c > \Delta_g$ the energy levels no longer grow linearly with $\omega_c$ and their energies approach those of the isolated Kitaev chain.
 This could be analytically shown with high frequency expansion, see Appendix~\ref{solvers}.
 More details on the many-body energy spectrum of Eq.~\eqref{eq:Hc} for a shorter chain are discussed in Appendix~\ref{PhotoBands}. \\